Artem4852/2048/readme.md

 ![2048 Game UI](ui.png)

-The game features a stylish user interface with a unique twist on the classic 2048 design.
-The background stickers used in the UI are courtesy of the [Hack Club](https://hackclub.com/stickers/).
+Cool background stickers used in the UI are taken from the [Hack Club website](https://hackclub.com/stickers/).

 ## File Structure